-&lt;sup>25 Annual Report 2021, Org.
+&lt;sup>25 Annual Report 2022, Org.
 Chart, p.
-98.
+94.

-&lt;sup>26 Annual Report 2022, Org.
+&lt;sup>26 Annual Report 2023, Org.
 Chart, p.
-94.
+90.

 According to Art.
 18 AoA, "the Management Board must prepare the annual financial statement and the management report ("Lagebericht" in the sense of the GmbHG).
 The rules of the HGB regarding the preparation and audit of the annual financial statement and the management report for large-scale corporations shall apply mutatis mutandis.
 The annual financial statement and the management report must be verified by a certified independent auditor ("Abschlussprüfer" in the sense of the HGB). [...]
 [T]he Managing Directors must present to the Council a copy of the annual financial statement, the original of which must bear the legally binding signatures of the Managing Directors, as well as the management report together with the audit report ("Prüfungsbericht" in the sense of the HGB) including a written statement.
 The Council decides upon the adoption of the annual financial statement".
+In line with the statutory requirements of the EU Corporate Sustainability Reporting Directive, the Management Board will report about sustainability aspects within its management report starting from the financial year 2025.